reflex-dev/reflex-web/blog/2024-12-05-reflex-cloud.md

 ## What's Next

 Over the next few months we're working on building out the team features while making the platform more robust and reliable.
-We're also expanding Reflex Pro to go beyond hosting - with more tools to go from idea to apps easier (more coming soon!).
+We're also expanding Reflex Pro to go beyond hosting - including AI tools to help you build apps at the speed of thought.